llm-d-incubation/llm-d-infra/quickstarts/guides/simulated-accelerators/README.md

-# Feature: llm-d Simulation
+# Feature: llm-d Accelerator Simulation

 ## Overview

+Conducting large scale testing of AI/ML workloads is difficult when capacity is limited or already committed to production workloads. `llm-d` provides a lightweight model server that mimics the behavior of executing inference without requiring an attached accelerator.
+This simulated server can be run in wide or dense configurations on CPU-only machines to validate the correct behavior of other parts of the system, including Kubernetes autoscaling and the `inference-scheduler`.

-This is a simulation example that demonstrates how to deploy using the llm-d-infra system with the `ghcr.io/llm-d/llm-d-inference-sim` image.
-This example simulates inference responses and can run on minimal resources without requiring actual GPU hardware.
+This guide demonstrates how to deploy the simulator `ghcr.io/llm-d/llm-d-inference-sim` image and generate inference responses.

-## Pre-requisites
+## Prerequisites

-- It is assumed that you have the proper tools installed on your local system to use these quickstart.
-To see what those tools are and minimum versions, check [our docs](../../dependencies/README.md#required-tools), and to install them, see our [install-deps.sh](../../dependencies/install-deps.sh) script.
+- Have the [proper client tools installed on your local system](../prereq/client-setup/README.md) to use this guide.

-- Additionally, it is assumed you have configured and deployed your Gateway Control Plane, and their pre-requisite CRDs.
-For information on this see the [gateway-control-plane-providers](../../gateway-control-plane-providers/) directory.
+- Configure and deploy your [Gateway control plane](../prereq/gateway-provider/README.md).

 **_NOTE:_** Unlike other examples which require models, the simulator stubs the vLLM server and so no HuggingFace token is needed.